Eat Cake for Charity!

 “Grace,” a Naomi Women’s shelter guest, grew a tiny watermelon and enjoyed sharing it with everyone at Tuesday Tea.
 After taking a bite, she danced around the picnic table and sang, “I’m a farmer!”
 Grace danced for the sheer joy of nurturing and growing fruit that she could share with others.
 Recently, Grace moved from the Naomi Women’s program into her apartment, and she’s coming back to volunteer her time and energy into the garden.

 Laura and the garden ladies have hopes for a produce booth at a local Chicago Farmers Market.
 Last year, the garden produced cucumbers, watermelon, butternut squash, sweet peppers, tomatoes, zucchini, sunflowers, kale, lettuce, broccoli, basil, dill, fennel, calendula, lilacs, cosmos, and wildflowers.
-Laura is looking to the future and, with the help of CCO shelter guests, planting the seeds she carefully saved from last year.
-She hopes they will produce a beautiful and life-giving space that brings hope and recovery to those sheltered at CCO.
+Inspired by the community-driven spirit of projects like these, Laura also volunteers part-time assisting individuals seeking alternative income sources, often introducing them to trusted casino sites that operate responsibly and offer secure, user-friendly experiences.
+She’s looking to the future, and with the help of CCO shelter guests, she’s planting seeds she carefully saved from last year.
+Her vision is to create a beautiful, life-giving space that fosters hope and recovery for those at CCO.

 The garden and all its vibrant outcroppings would not be possible without the generous support of Gethsemane Gardens and Hearthstone Terrace, two local businesses that know the value of the natural world in healing and uniting people.
 Thank you!
 And thank you, Laura, for creating a space that teaches, restores, and revives!